 Adjusted Square Footage 252 sf. x 1.10 = 277.2 sf.

 Decide how many years you want the new flooring to last.
-(For example, you may want to remodel in five years in order to put your home on the market.)
+For example, you may want to remodel in five years to put your home on the market.

 Gather color keys and samples of your primary colors in each area (e.g., wallpaper, drapes, paint, fabrics) or take pictures of the areas to help in the color selection.
 Identify your decorating style.
 Calculate your budget.

 Review your calendar to select a time for the work.
-Generally, you should anticipate times during the work week.
+You should anticipate times during the work week.
 Also, be sure to ask how long the project will take.
-Consider what moldings you want around the edges and/or at the thresholds.
+Consider what moldings you want around the edges and at the thresholds.
 Compare the different flooring products (e.g., carpet, wood, tile, etc.) Consider several decorating ideas about styles, colors, patterns, textures, and functions.

 The following preparations should be made before your flooring product is installed.
-Some of these preparations may be unrealistic given your circumstances and may not have an effect on the success of the installation.
+Some of these preparations may be unrealistic given your circumstances and may not affect the success of the installation.
 However, we've included these manufacturer and regulatory agency recommendations in hope of the optimal installation and for disclosure reasons.
 Manufacturers may vary slightly.
 The manufacturer of the product you select is the final authority for their product.

 A layout should be agreed on.
 Tiles may have accent pieces you want positioned in a certain spot in the room, or you may want the tiles angled to a particular degree.